 Communication between devices in matter is based on the Internet Protocol (IP).
 Consequently, the transmission protocols provided are also IP-based.
 Devices that are to comply with matter use at least one of the following three options:

 - WiFi / WLAN (IEEE 802.11)

 - Thread (IEEE 802.15.4)

 Bluetooth Low Energy (BLE) is also planned as a fourth standard.
 With its help, a smartphone or tablet can make initial radio contact with the matter device during installation.
 This is a process that many suppliers are already using today.
 For example, a new WLAN speaker automatically appears in the manufacturer’s app after being switched on.
 The smartphone then transmits the access data for the WLAN via Bluetooth to the speaker so that it can register in the home network.
-This also works with so-called border routers for a thread network.
-More information about Thread provides an article about the wireless protocol on digitalzimmer.de (in German, link).
+This also works with so-called border routers for a Thread network.
+More information in the post about the radio protocol Thread and on digitalzimmer.de (in German, link).